NealVanderDoes/SDEV265-GroupProject/README.md

 # 4. Changelog
 - Latest update: Added Search Bar feature and attaching a Picture to posts.
 (Credit to Amy for the Search Bar feature)
+  - Switched to uv for dependency management.

-- Previous update: Added Logout feature and users can create non-admin accounts which allow them to create, edit, and delete their posts.
+- Previous update: Added Logout feature, and users can create non-admin accounts which allow them to create, edit, and delete their posts.

 # 5. License and author info
 Authors: Amy Jarvis, Charles Shaneck, Cristian Escobedo, Marcin Brodowicz, Neal Vander Does | Contact us through IvyTech emails if necessary.